Random groups are not left-orderable: Introduction

 In conjunction with Theorem \ref{phase_transition_thm}, this shows non-left-orderability of random groups below the critical density $d=\frac{1}{2}$.

-If $G$ is a~countable group (e.g. a~random group), then $G$ is left-orderable if~and~only if~it admits a~faithful action on the~real line by~orientation-preserving homeomorphisms (see~\cite[Section 1.1.3]{deroin14}).
-Theorem~\ref{target_thm} may be thus treated as~a~result connected to~the~Gromov conjecture that a~random group should not have any smooth actions on any compact manifolds (cf. \cite[Conjecture 4.22]{furman11}).
+If $G$ is a~countable group (e.g. a~quotient of~a~random group), then $G$~is left-orderable if~and~only if~it admits a~faithful action on the~real line by~orientation-preserving homeomorphisms (see~\cite[Section 1.1.3]{deroin14}).
+Theorem~\ref{target_thm} may be~thus treated as~a~result connected to~the~Gromov conjecture that a~random group should not have any smooth actions on any compact manifolds (cf. \cite[Conjecture 4.22]{furman11}).

 As a~side note, Theorem~$\ref{target_thm}$ provides also an~alternative way of showing that random groups are not free of rank~${\geq 1}$ at any density, since free groups are left-orderable (cf. \cite[Theorem 2.3.1]{rhemtulla}).
+The more usual proof of~this proceeds by~establishing that random groups have trivial abelianizations.

-The main idea of our proof is to use the~order to explicitly construct a~high-density set $P$ of words in $F_n$, representing strictly positive (in the~sense of the~order) elements of the~given random group $G=\langle S |R \rangle$.
+The main idea of our proof is to use the~order on~the~given non-trivial quotient~$Q$ of the~random~group $G=\langle S|R\rangle$ as follows.
+We explicitly construct a~high-density set $P$ of words in $F_n$, representing strictly positive (in~the~sense of~the~order) elements of $Q$.
 It happens that for fixed $d$, the~density of $P$ exceeds $(1-d)$ for~$n$ sufficiently large.
-By a well-known fact it~thus contains w.o.p.\ a word $w$ from the set $R$ of~relators, leading to a~contradiction of~the~corresponding element $\overline{w}\in G$ being both positive and~trivial.
-Finally, we use the approach of \cite{przytycki11} to increase the number of generators we work with and~obtain the result for all $n\geq 2$.
+By~a~well-known fact it~thus contains w.o.p.\ a word $w$ from the set $R$ of~relators, leading to a~contradiction of~the~element corresponding to $w$ in $Q$ being both positive and~trivial.
+Finally, we use the approach of \cite{przytycki11} to increase the~number of generators we~work with and~obtain the result for all $n\geq 2$.

-The whole proof is phrased in the language of the b-automata and the associated groups, as introduced in \cite{przytycki11} and follows a very similar framework.
+The whole proof is phrased in the language of the b-automata and the~associated groups, as introduced in \cite{przytycki11} and follows a very similar framework.
 Just in the case of fixed $d$ and sufficiently large $n$ one can entirely avoid referring to~\cite{przytycki11} and~provide a~bit shorter argument.
 It consists of~considering sets $\mathcal{L}_{\varepsilon, i}$ from the~proof of~Lemma~\ref{positive_relator_lem}, proving they all intersect w.o.p\ a~random set of~relators by~the~usual density argument and then proceeding as in the proof of Proposition~\ref{simple_non_ordered_prop}.